Immigration to Switzerland: History

 In 1996, the Federal Council established a commission on immigration (the Hug Commission) to establish a new policy on immigration.
 Based on its work, a second commission was established to draft a new law on immigration.
 In the 1990s, the proportion of foreigners continued to rise, from 18.1% to 20.9%.

 An agreement on the free movement of people, part of a series of bilateral agreements with the European Union, was signed on 21 June 1999 and approved on 21 May 2000 with 67.2% of the vote.
 The agreement on free movement entered into force on 1 June 2002.
 On 24 September 2006, the new law on foreigners was approved with 68% of votes in favor.
 The law came into force on 1 January 2008.
 Switzerland is also a party to the Schengen and Dublin agreements.
 They were signed on 26 October 2004 and the collaboration actually began on 12 December 2008.

 In 2000, foreign permanent residents accounted for 20.9% of the population.
 In 2011, the percentage rose to 22.8%.
 In 2011, 22,551 people filed an application for asylum in Switzerland.
 There was a net immigration of foreigners taking permanent residence in Switzerland of 83,200 in 2007, and of 103,400 in 2008.
 Net immigration fell moderately in 2009, to 79,000, and continued to fall to 51,190 in 2012.

 Today, one of the economic reasons for immigration is a low income tax.

 For example, in 2024, nearly 1500 millionaires immigrated to Switzerland from the UK.
 A Swiss relocation lawyer A. Lindemann attributed this to a favorable tax regime and effective cooperation between immigration and tax authorities.

 The admission of people from non-EU/EFTA countries is regulated by the Foreign Nationals Act, and is limited to skilled workers who are urgently required and are likely to integrate successfully in the long term.
 There are quotas established yearly: in 2012 it was 3,500 residency permits and 5,000 short-term permits.

 In 2017, 1039 deportations were issued by courts.
 A third (348) of the deportees were of Balkan origins, 157 were North African and 93 were from West Africa.
 Of the remainder, 279 were EU citizens of which 138 were Romanians, 33 were French, 32 were Italian and a dozen Germans.

 Referendums on immigration

-There have been a number of ballot proposals to restrict immigration to Switzerland, starting already in the 20th century.
+There have been a number of ballot proposals to restrict immigration to Switzerland, starting in the 20th century.
 Many of these were either rejected by popular vote, or not implemented (e.g. the people's initiative "against foreign infiltration and overpopulation of Switzerland" or the people's initiative "for a regulation of immigration").
 Between 1993 and 2010, 18 referendums were held on topics related to the foreign population.
 These were approved in eleven cases, and rejected in seven.
 These included: